xumzheng/microsoft-graph-docs/api-reference/beta/resources/credentialuserregistrationcount.md

 ---
-title: "credentialUserRegistrationCount resource type"
+title: credentialUserRegistrationCount resource type
-description: "Represents the current state of how many users in your organization are registered for self-service password reset and multi-factor authentication capabilities." ms.localizationpriority: medium
+description: Represents the current state of how many users in your organization are registered for self-service password reset and multi-factor authentication capabilities. ms.localizationpriority: medium
-author: "besiler"
+author: besiler
-ms.prod: "identity-and-access-reports"
+ms.prod: identity-and-access-reports
-doc_type: "resourcePageType"
+doc_type: resourcePageType
 ---

 # credentialUserRegistrationCount resource type